riscv/docs-dev-guide/README.md

 gem install pygments.rb
 ```

-## Add node for and wavedrom-cli for Wavedrom diagrams
+## Add node and `wavedrom-cli` for WaveDrom diagrams

-NOTE: It appears that Oracle JDK is also required for Wavedrom diagrams to work.
+NOTE: It appears that Oracle JDK is also required for WaveDrom diagrams to work.

 For MacOS:
 ```